-The reimbursement limits stated in these Travel Guidelines may be exceeded only if funds are available in, and the additional costs are charged to, a discretionary account controlled by the budget manager authorizing the additional expenditure.
-For purposes of these Travel Guidelines, discretionary funds shall be defined as specified accounts established for the sole purpose of discretionary use.
-Expenses paid above the allowable limits will be reported annually to the administration as excess travel expenditures.
+The reimbursement limits for lodging stated in these Travel Guidelines may be exceeded only if funds are available in, and the additional costs are charged to, a discretionary account controlled by the budget manager authorizing the additional expenditure.
+For purposes of these Travel Guidelines, discretionary funds shall be defined as specified funds that can be used for discretionary purposes.
+A list of these funds can be found on the travel office website.
+Expenses paid above the allowable limits will be reported annually to the respective division vice president and the vice president of finance and administration.

 Employees traveling under contracts and grants (federal, state, local, or private) shall be reimbursed for travel expenses and allowances on the same basis as other university employees, except in those instances where the terms of the contract or grant specify travel guidelines and reimbursement rates which differ from university reimbursement rates.